corkami/collisions/README.md

 ## Chosen-prefix collisions

 They allow to collide any content.
-They don't exist for SHA-1 yet.

 | 𝓐            | ≠ | 𝔅             |
 | :----:        |:-:| :----:        |